dreimer1986/yourname_card_mod/README-script.md

 The long term token is needed to communicate with Home Assistant.
 Addins have funny helpers for this, scripts seem to be left out there.
 So we go the lil longer route.
 To create one, click on your username in Home Assistant and go all the way down to the bottom.
 There you see the list of long term tokens and can create your own, too.
 Do so, copy it and put it inside the script here.

 **const weatherEntity_:**
-Neded if you want to use the weather depending backgrounds.
-I chose my default one here. "weather.home" The state of this entity contols the backgrounds that are being used.
+Needed if you want to use the weather depending backgrounds.
+I chose my default one here. "weather.home" The state of this entity controls the backgrounds that are being used.

 **const videoPath_:**
 Path to your videos.
 I have my whole bunch on my HA hardware, but you can select a URL here, too.
 For convenience I put the correct one for the flixel.com hosted images used by Villhellm's addin here in commented out form there aswell.
 Remove the // and put them before the local folder instead.
-The flixel.com videos are already in the lists we talk about next.
+The flixel.com videos are already in the lists we talk about below.

 **const weatherControl_:**
-In my case if a pure randomizer is needed, set it to false.
+If a pure randomizer is needed, set it to false.
 For weather based randomizer, set it to true.

 **const filesWHATEVER:**
 Below that you can find 15 + 1 lists for video names.